Ayia Napa is a Party Paradise with some of the best night life in Europe.

 Ayia Napa has loads of events going on all summer.
 As well as most clubs having a regular schedule of club nights, foam parties and paint parties, there are weekly bar crawls and beach parties plus special events, live performances, concerts and shows throughout peak season.

 There are currently 2 bar crawls to choose from in Ayia Napa, and no holiday is complete without joining at least one.
 A night of entertainment, fun and games and lots of drinking in the bars of Ayia Napa are followed by one or two club visits.
 Party Hard is the longest running Bar Crawl and Ayia Napa's biggest, often taking several hundred people around Ayia Napa each week.
 Mayhem is Ayia Napa's only Saturday night bar crawl.
-New for 2015 are street parties in Ayia Napa's iconic main square which has been re-branded as "Circus Square".
+There are also weekly street parties in Ayia Napa's iconic main square which has been re-branded as "Circus Square".